USF Online Course Design Program

 Time Commitment and Workload

-- Week 3: Participants will complete roughly 4 hours of asynchronous, online work over a period of 7 days.
+- Faculty will complete roughly 4 hours of asynchronous, online work.

 - meet bi-weekly with an instructional designer to develop their online or hybrid course